Do I need planning permission?

 The following are excluded:

-Adverts on enclosed land (e.g. inside a railway station), adverts forming an integral part of the building's fabric, price tickets or markers and trade names on branded goods for sale, adverts relating to parliamentary elections, those required by parliamentary order, traffic signs, national flags and adverts displayed inside a building.
+Adverts on enclosed land (for example, inside a railway station), adverts forming an integral part of the building's fabric, price tickets or markers and trade names on branded goods for sale, adverts relating to parliamentary elections, those required by parliamentary order, traffic signs, national flags and adverts displayed inside a building.

 Area of special advertisement control

 The Advertisement Regulations allow local planning authorities to designate areas of special control orders for advertisements within those areas.
 Within Dacorum, an area of special advertisement control has been designated for all areas of the Borough falling outside the main towns of Berkhamsted, Tring and Hemel Hempstead.
 The effect of this order is that express consent is required for all forms of outdoor advert to which the deemed consent provisions would normally apply.
-For details of the precise boundary of the order, please contact the Planning department.
+For details of the precise boundary of the order, please contact the planning department.